itpartnersillinois/ylf/engage.md

 headerImage: /img/header/header-engage.jpg
 ---

-Community participation is key to the Festival's success. {.byline}
+## Community Participation is Key to the Festival's Success

 *When you were younger, what was a favorite book?
 Did someone read bedtime stories to you?
 Did you experience the excitement that reading books brought to your life?*